Techzans/house-refresh-prototype/README.md

 house-refresh-prototype
 =======================

-Frontend prototype of House Refresh project for CfA
+Front-end prototype to test the House Refresh application concept with users.

+Designed by the Techzans team.
+Copyright (c) Code for America.